 Myth 2: Cereals Are Packed With Vitamins

 Another myth fed to you by the cereal industry.
 This is because they are fortified with synthetic vitamins and minerals.
-Cereals are stripped of their nutrients during processing and by fortifying them, they become socially acceptable processed grains.
+Cereals are stripped of their nutrients during processing and they are fortified, they become socially acceptable processed grains.
 Why do you think they show a bowl or cereal with milk and berries?
 To give you the idea you are eating a balanced breakfast.
-The cereal itself, is almost incidental to the vitamin intake from the fortification.
+The cereal itself, is almost incidental to the vitamin intake from the fortification or the added fruit and dairy.
 By adding vitamins and minerals, cereal manufacturers can make health claims and increase sales.

 To produce corn flakes, they take the kernel and remove the outer husk, to allow the sugar, malt and salt to penetrate.
 They remove the inner germ which contains oil because the oil goes rancid and would shorten the long shelf life and reduce profit.
 It gets cooked, dried, rolled out, toasted, They turn cheap grain into premium products by way of marketing, advertising, fortifying and processing.